-Also, please avoid pouring your dirty brush-cleaning water or solvent down the drain or onto the ground.
+After your painting sessions, please avoid pouring your dirty brush-cleaning water or solvent down the drain or onto the ground.
 This can introduce heavy metals like cadmium into the watershed, possibly creating problems downstream.
 It’s recommended that you soak up your dirty water / dirty solvent with paper towels then throw them away in your studio trash.

 An Applicable Personal Experience

 Several years ago, our cat Edgar (named after the artist Edgar Payne) leapt up onto my palette table and his paw landed in my pile of cadmium red oil paint.
 He immediately jumped down and proceeded to run all over the house leaving little cadmium red footprints across the beige carpet.
 (Guess he had a secret desire to live up to his artist name.)
-He hid under a table and began licking his paw to try to clean himself up, getting cadmium red oil paint in his mouth and all over his face at the same time.
+He took refuge under a table and began licking his paw to try to clean himself up, getting cadmium red oil paint in his mouth and all over his face at the same time.
 My panic began — “Ahhh, the carpet!”
 Then, “Ahhh, is cadmium toxic?”

 After doing my best to wash the paint off of Edgar using soap and water, I called poison control.
 They said that the small amount of paint he ingested would likely not harm him.
 And sure enough, Edgar is now 13 years old and still going strong.
 (Although to this day he hates being held upside down on his back, possibly still traumatized by being held that way as I cleaned off the paint!)
 The carpet actually came clean too after my wife and I spent a couple of hours on hands and knees with a bit of carpet cleaner.